tatowicz/tcanlib/README.md

 ## Hardware to start

-Because this is the hardware I have and I want to work on
+Because this is the hardware I have to work on
 1. STM chip
 2. PCAN
 3. MAC OSX